confluentinc/cp-ansible/VARIABLES.md

 ### kafka_rest_user

-Only use to customize Linux User Rest Proxy Service runs with.
-Default user is cp-kafka-rest
+Set this variable to customize the Linux User that the Rest Proxy Service runs with.
+Default user is cp-kafka-rest.

 Default:  "{{kafka_rest_default_user}}"